14 Can’t Miss Vegan Restaurants in Bangkok + Tips

 I’m not sure anywhere else in the world will challenge your senses as much as Bangkok can.
 It’s a bustling metropolis where skyscrapers rub shoulders with ancient temples, and markets spill into the streets, hustling everything from giant green grapes to knockoff Fendi bags — and that’s just during the daytime.

-During our inaugural vegan tour to Thailand (the Thailand vegan tour is coming back for 2025!), I had the opportunity to spend some extra time solo in Bangkok.
-I figured a few extra days would provide enough time to eat my way through the vegan scene, see the sights, and maybe even have a little downtime.
+Thailand has started to feel like a second home.
+We currently run regular vegan tours through the country, so I’ve had multiple opportunities to spend extra time solo in Bangkok.
+The first time I visited, I figured a few extra days would provide enough time to eat my way through the vegan scene, see the sights, and maybe even have a little downtime.
 Man, was I wrong.
-I misjudged how much Bangkok has to offer — even if you spend a week in this whirlwind of wonders, you still won’t be able to eat and see everything!
+I misjudged how much Bangkok has to offer.
+After four visits, I am still finding new places that I love.

 It’s truly a great problem to have.